bigscience-workshop/metadata/README.md

-# Metadata
+# BigScience Metadata

-Experiments on including metadata such as URLs, timestamps, website descriptions and HTML tags during pretraining.
+This repository contains code for including metadata such as URLs, timestamps, website descriptions and HTML tags during language model pretraining.

 ## Usage